Lessons from Seasoned Fireworks Retailers

 Bonus tip: Use resources from Spirit of ‘76!

 As Josh from Midnight Madness can attest, we at ‘76 really are dedicated to your success as an independent dealer.
-Not only do we sell the product, we offer resources including insurance, promotional materials, and general help and advice on running a retail location.
+Not only do we sell the product, we offer resources including promotional materials, price tags & barcodes, and general help and advice on running a retail location.

 If you are looking for help, reach out!
 We will provide you with the resources you need for starting or operating an independent retail business selling fireworks.